ethereum-optimism/optimism/components/rollup_node.md

 # Rollup Node

-The consensus module of Optimisc Ethereum.
+The consensus module of Optimistic Ethereum.

 ## Summary

-The Rollup Node is a consenus client that determines the latest state of the rollup.
+The Rollup Node is a consensus client that determines the latest state of the rollup.
 It reads state from the canon chain (L1) to compute the rollup state.

 ## Components

 #### Feed Oracle

 The Feed Oracle is an adapter that monitors the canon chain for new events in the rollup contract.
 The rollup contract provides the *canonical* order for the rollup chain.

 The Feed Oracle can index the batch submissions and deposits locally into the database.
 The batch submissions should be converted into equivalent rollup blocks.

 #### Consensus